Turks in Pakistan: Afghan War (2001-2021)

 Numerous Turks in Pakistan were suspected of being affiliated with Afghan insurgent groups such as the Haqqani network during the Afghan war and fought against NATO and Pakistani troops from the Khyber Pakhtunkhwa region.

 The Turkish jihadist militant group identifying by the name of Taifatul Mansura ("Victorious Sect") were actively fighting in Waziristan, likely entering from Afghanistan, with a score of them killed by American predator drone strikes.
 Their commander, Abu Zarr, was killed by the Taliban who described him as "dangerous" and "uncontrollable."
-Zarr had been previously involved in conflicts in the Caucuses before being killed in Afghanistan.
+Zarr had been previously involved in conflicts in the Caucasus before being killed in Afghanistan.
 He was described as the leader of Al-Queda's unit in Turkey.

 A few of these were also Turks of German citizenship such as Mounir Chouka.
 Some of these also brought native Germans converted to Islam and radicalized such as Eric Breininger, who was brought to the Afghan-Pakistani border and was killed in a firefight with Pakistani forces.
 Another three German citizens, possibly of Turkish ethnicity, were killed in an airstrike launched by the Pakistan Air Force (PAF) in Northern Waziristan in early 2014, which also killed up to thirty-three Uzbek militants.